alifaizyab8/EmployeeManagementSystem/README.md

 Member 3 – Syed Waqar Wasif

+Ali Faizyab Khan has commited and synced

-Syed Waqar Wasif has commited
+Syed Waqar Wasif has commited and synced

+Member - 2 is pending